Modular Regression: Improving Linear Models by Incorporating Auxiliary Data: Discussion

-\begin{remark} For high-dimensional linear regression, a heuristic idea is to use the Lasso for structure learning.
-For example, one can regress $Y$ on $(X,Z)$ via the Lasso, and use all features in $X$ with nonzero estimated coefficient as $X_{\cJ_2}$.
-We find that this heuristic approach works well in improving estimation accuracy in our numerical experiments, see Section~\ref{sec:simu}. \end{remark}
+\begin{remark}[Recommendation in practice] For high-dimensional linear regression, a heuristic idea is to use the Lasso for structure learning.
+For example, one can regress $Y$ on $(X,Z)$ via the Lasso, and use all features in $X$ with nonzero estimated coefficient as $X_{\cJ }$.
+In our numerical experiments in Section~\ref{sec:simu}, We find that this heuristic approach works well in improving estimation accuracy. \end{remark}